-- (A) A true copy of all proposed laws or proposed amendments to the constitution or any law, section of law, or item in a law appropriating money being challenged by referendum petition, shall be prepared by the proponents or challengers, together with an argument or explanation, or both, for the proposed laws or proposed constitutional amendments or against any challenged law, section of law, or item in a law appropriating money.
-The person or persons who prepare the argument or explanation, or both, for any proposed law or proposed amendment to the constitution may be named in the petition.
-The person or persons who prepare the argument or explanation, or both, against any law, section, or item submitted to the electors by referendum may be named in the petition submitted. - (B) The person or persons who prepare the argument or explanation, or both, for the law, section, or item, submitted to the electors by referendum petition, or against any proposed law submitted by petition, shall be named by the General Assembly, if in session, and, if not in session, then by the governor.
+- (A) A true copy of all laws or amendments to the constitution proposed by initiative, or any law, section of law, or item in a law appropriating money being challenged by referendum petition, shall be prepared by the \\\secretary of state.
+The proponents or challengers may prepare and file with the secretary of state an argument for the proposed laws or proposed constitutional amendments or against any challenged law, section of law, or item in a law appropriating money.
+The person or persons who prepare the argument for any proposed law or proposed amendment to the constitution shall be named in the petition.
+The person or persons who prepare the argument against any law, section, or item submitted to the electors by referendum shall be named in the petition. - (B) The person or persons who prepare the argument for the law, section, or item, submitted to the electors by referendum petition, or against any proposed law or amendment submitted by petition, shall be named by the General Assembly, if in session, and, if not in session, then by the governor.

-- (C) An argument or explanation, or both, as prepared under sections 1a though 1c of this article, shall be three hundred words or less. - (D) The full text of the proposed amendment to the constitution, proposed law, or law, section of law, or item in a law appropriating money, together with the summary and explanation for each, and the argument and explanation against each, shall be published once a week for three consecutive weeks preceding the election in at least one newspaper of general circulation in each county of the state, where a newspaper is published.
+- (C) An argument or explanation prepared under this article shall each be three hundred words or less, but such word count shall not include the identification of the person or persons preparing the arguments or explanations. - (D) The full text of the proposed amendment to the constitution, the proposed law, or the law, section of law, or item in a law appropriating money, together with the title, the ballot language, the explanation, and the arguments for and against each shall be published once a week for three consecutive weeks preceding the election in at least one newspaper of general circulation in each county of the state, where a newspaper is published.
 The General Assembly may prescribe by law for the electronic publication of the items required by this section in addition to or in lieu of newspaper publication.